licensio/PyDP/docs/introduction.rst

 Why is Differential Privacy so important ?
 ==========================================

-The aim of any privacy algorithm is to keep one's private information safe and secured from external attacks.
+The aim of any privacy algorithm is to keep one's private information safe and secured from improper or undesired use.
 Differential privacy aims to keep an individual's identity secured even if their data is being used in research.
-An easy approach to maintain this kind of privacy is “Data Anonymization” which is a process of removing personally identifiable information from a dataset.
-It is seen that there are cons in following this approach:
+A different approach to privacy is “Data Anonymization,” which typically involves removing information from a dataset that can allow for re-identification of records.
+In cases where records correspond to individuals, this normally means removing personally-identifiable information (PII).
+However, there are issues with this approach:

-* Anonymizing certain fields may make the entire dataset useless and not fit for any analysis.
+* Anonymizing certain fields may make the entire dataset useless and unfit for any analysis.

-* There are related sources or datasets available on the web and by statistically studying both the datasets, an individual can easily be re-identified.
+* Motivated actors can use other sources of information, such as public records or information available on the "dark web," to re-identify individuals or organizations in "anonymized" datasets.

-* If the dataset is large, the type of queries that can be drawn from the dataset cannot be predicted.
-This makes any dataset prone to external attacks.
+* If the dataset is large or will be used frequently or by many, it can be difficult to model the types of queries that will be made and how risks might emerge.
+This makes many useful datasets prone to misuse.

-Hence, this process is prone to risk and is considered as fundamentally wrong.
-Netflix once released a challenge for everyone to build up the best recommendation engine.
-For this they released an anonymized dataset of 100 million movie ratings from half a million users.
-So, they did not publicly release any data that could lead to the identification of the users.
+Hence, traditional anonymization processes have known weaknesses and are increasingly considered to be fundamentally incorrect approaches.
+One of the most well-known examples of attack involves Netflix, which previously held an annual recommendation engine challenge.
+Between 2006 and 2009, Netflix released an anonymized data of over 100 million movies from almost half a million users.
+They used traditional anonymization techniques to remove PII from these records, believing that this data could not be re-identified.

 .. figure:: https://user-images.githubusercontent.com/19529592/91381064-14a50280-e844-11ea-9dd0-1af088c3924d.png
     :alt: netflix